RaspberryPiFoundation/python-curriculum/nb-NO/lessons/05/05.md

     print("Guess a letter in the word:", out)
     ```

-2. Save and run the program.
+2. Lagre og kjør programmet.

 3. You should see "Guess a letter in the word: ____", in the output window (the other window, not the one you've written your program in.)